Basketball Referee

 Airborne player A-1 attempts a 3-point field goal.
 After returning to the floor B-1 fouls A-1.
 The try is unsuccessful.
 The official awards A-1 three free throws.
 Is the official correct?

-Asked by mIKE almost 10 years ago
+Asked by mIKE about 10 years ago

 No. After returning to the floor the player is no longer in the act of shooting.
 It should be a non-shooting common foul.